djhaskin987/degasolv/docs/get-degasolv.rst

 Contributions
 -------------

 Please contribute to Degasolv! `Pull requests`_ are most welcome.
+Please have a look at the :ref:`Contributing Guide` first.

 .. _Pull requests: https://github.com/djhaskin987/degasolv/pulls